 S. Provision Non-Compliance Penalty / Fine (Amount in Rs.)
-No. • Nature Minimum Maximum members making any improper or misleading statement in audit report or report or who acted in a fraudulent, unlawful 11 132 (4) (c) Penalties by National Financial Reporting Authority (NFRA) if professional or other misconduct proved Penalty If auditor is individual - 1 Lac If auditor is firm - 5 Lacs If auditor is individual - 5 times of fee received If auditor is firm - 10 times of fee received 12 132 (4) (c) National Financial Reporting Authority (NFRA) if professional or other misconduct proved the firm to being 10 Years
+No. • Nature Minimum Maximum relation to or by, the company or its directors or officers, the liability the partner who acted. acted.
+10 245(2) Misleading statements in audit report resulting in loss to depositors or members Suit by depositors or members on firm as well as partner who was involved in making any improper or misleading statement in audit report or making any improper or misleading statement in audit report or who acted in a fraudulent, unlawful 11 132 (4) (c) Penalties by National Financial Reporting Authority (NFRA) if professional or other misconduct proved Penalty If auditor is individual - 1 Lac If auditor is firm - 5 Lacs If auditor is individual - 5 times of fee received If auditor is firm - 10 times of fee received 12 132 (4) (c) National Financial Reporting Authority (NFRA) if professional or other misconduct proved the firm to being appointed as 10 Years